RafaelMuijsert/NerdyGadgets/README.md

 CREATE USER IF NOT EXISTS 'nerd'@'localhost' IDENTIFIED BY 'NerdyGadgets69420!@' GRANT ALL PRIVILEGES ON nerdygadgets.* TO 'nerd'@'localhost';
 ```
-Or alternatively, run the database_user.sql file found in bin
+Or alternatively, run the database_user.sql file found in setup

 Make sure the web server is pointed to the public/ directory and not to the project root.